49ers remain unbeaten with 20-7 win over slumping Rams

 INJURIES

-49ers: They played without both of their starting offensive tackles, Mike McGlinchey and Joe Staley.
+49ers: They played without both of their starting offensive tackles, Mike McGlinchey and Joe Staley. … CB Richard Sherman left the game with a stinger in the second half, but was OK.

 Rams: LG Joe Noteboom was taken to the locker room on a cart during the first quarter after he injured his right knee.
 The second-year pro didn’t return. … S John Johnson was ruled out with an injured shoulder in the second half. … Gurley missed his first game of the season, as did LB Clay Matthews, their sacks leader.
 CB Aqib Talib sat out with bruised ribs.